 Bail Bonds in the US

 Back then, the United States was part of England and used the English legal system.
-Even after the US’ Declaration of Independence, the legal system stayed mostly the same except for some minor reforms.
+Even after the US Declaration of Independence, the legal system stayed mostly the same except for some minor reforms.

 The Bail Reform Act of 1966

-The District of Colombia Court Reform
+The District of Columbia Court Reform

 The Bail Reform Act of 1984

-It is the most recent passed legislation that has had a significant effect on the modern bail bonds system.
-Under the Bail Reform Act of 1984, pre-trial detention is after determining that the offender poses a danger to the community and not only based on him or her being a flight risk.
+It is the most recent legislation that has had a significant effect on the modern bail bonds system.
+Under the Bail Reform Act of 1984, pre-trial detention is after determining that the offender poses a danger to the community and not only based on his or her being a flight risk.
 Currently, defendants who are facing serious criminal charges could be denied bail.

 Do you need bail bond services in Denver, CO?
 Contact Lucero’s Bail Bonds today.
 Call us 24/7 at 303-573-5555.